Defense resumes in key impeachment week; Dems seek witnesses

 WILL THEY OR WON’T THEY

-Under the Senate rules passed last week, senators will vote whether to consider new witnesses and evidence after the Q&A time is elapsed.
+Under the Senate rules passed last week, senators will get another chance to vote whether to consider new witnesses and evidence after the Q&A time is elapsed.
 Four Republicans would have to break ranks to join Democrats in the GOP-controlled Senate to extend the trial for an undetermined amount of time.

 If that happens, expect a bitter fight over which witnesses might be called and which documents might be subpoenaed.
 Democrats have called for testimony from Trump’s former national security adviser, John Bolton, and his acting chief of staff, Mick Mulvaney.
 An attempt to call either probably would lead to a showdown with the White House, which claims both men have “absolute immunity” from being called to testify before the Senate, even in an impeachment trial.
 Still, Bolton has said he would appear if issued a subpoena by the Senate.

-While Republicans have hoped for a speedy trial, Trump has called for the testimony of former Vice President Joe Biden, his son Hunter and the intelligence community whistleblower whose summer complaint about Trump’s July telephone call with Ukraine’s leader instigated the impeachment inquiry.
-Hunter Biden served on the board of a Ukraine gas company while his father was vice president.
+While Republicans have hoped for a speedy trial, Trump has called for the testimony of the Bidens and the intelligence community whistleblower whose summer complaint about Trump’s July telephone call with Ukraine’s leader instigated the impeachment inquiry.

 But some Republicans, including Sen. Lindsey Graham, R-S.C., have expressed resistance to calling those witnesses.